lambrospetrou/lambrospetrou.github.io/src/_posts/2025-08-17-investing-leveraged-qqq-macd.md

 As we will see later in the [backtesting section](#backtesting), this same strategy can be used with company stocks as well, like AVGO (Broadcom) or SMT (Scottish Mortgage Trust).
 The main requirement is that **these stocks are very highly correlated with the signal symbol**, in this case Nasdaq 100 (which is configurable too).

-I won't go into details for these tweaks but just to give a glimpse:
+We won't go into details for these tweaks but just to give a glimpse:
 - Relative strength.
 When entering a position the target symbol (QQQ3, AVGO) has to be trending upwards faster than the signal symbol (QQQ).
 - Rising or Falling.
 When entering or exiting a position the target symbol must be in the appropriate trend as well for N consecutive weeks.
 For example, enter only once there are 2 rising bars.
 - Buffer around the exit level to avoid false exits and whipsaws (sudden move down, then immediately up).
-- For the MACD Signal line calculation I use a 5-period EMA instead of 9-period EMA.
-Falls into the overfitting category, I admit, but it does give a slight edge to some trades recovering faster from dip drawdowns, without any drawback.
+- For the MACD Signal line calculation we use a 5-period EMA instead of 9-period EMA.
+Falls into the overfitting category, but it does give a slight edge to some trades recovering faster from dip drawdowns, without any drawback.
 You can use the 9-period EMA, though, and the overall results will be similar.
 - ... few more.

 All of the above are configurable and optional.

 Keep in mind that these tricks can be incorporated in any strategy, even the 200-daily/40-weekly SMA crossover strategy.
-I did actually implement most of these for that strategy too, but the MACD-based strategy is still overall better.
+We did actually implement most of these for that strategy too, but the MACD-based strategy is still overall better.

 ## Backtesting